robotology/yarp/doc/nws_and_nwc_architecture.md

 ### Logic inside the wrappers

-In the past (and at the time of writing), a few wrappers had "logic" inside.
+Before YARP 3.5, a few wrappers had "logic" inside.
 This means that using a device locally it is different, compared to using it remotely.
 This also means that a few wrappers, in order to avoid this differences, had to implement the same interfaces of the device wrapped.
 In order to make things as small and clear as possible, network wrappers should not have any logic inside, and instead a separate wrapper (note: not a **network** wrapper here) should be created, and the NWS should be attached to this device instead of to the actual device.
 NWS and NWC using a transport that is different from YARP, can require some conversion in order to match with the standards used by the middleware underneath.
 This kind of conversion is acceptable